MaterializeInc/materialize/doc/user/sql/create-source.md

     - /docs/sql/create-source
 ---

-`CREATE SOURCES` connects Materialize to some data source, and lets you interact with its data as if it were in a SQL table.
+`CREATE SOURCE` connects Materialize to some data source, and lets you interact with its data as if it were in a SQL table.

 ## Conceptual framework